BackupManager: Unsafe At Any Speed

 I may wind up completing this chapter someday, just for completeness, and to put these concerns down in a more lasting medium.
 And I sincerely hope that some of the easily-solved limitations (e.g., APIs for seeing if backups are enabled and possible) will get addressed in upcoming releases.
 However, I would really have preferred it if Google would have created an open source framework for cloud-based backups, with Google being a candidate provider but controllable by developers and users.

-If you feel that some of my criticisms are flawed or unwarranted, please join the
+If you feel that some of my criticisms are flawed or unwarranted,

-cw-android Google Group and let me know!
+and let me know!